 - Students borrowing equipment must be knowledgeable in the use of the equipment to be borrowed. - Equipment must be handled with care and appropriately stored. - Equipment must be signed out with approval of a CCL Staff RN, CCL Student Lab Assistant, CST Staff RN, or a member of the Nursing Faculty.
-Students borrowing equipment must sign equipment out on the Equipment Loan Sheet at the front desk in the CCL. - Individuals other than the student borrower are not permitted to use the borrowed equipment. - Equipment may be signed out for overnight use only Monday through Friday.
-It should be signed out after 8pm and returned by 11AM the following day.
+Students borrowing equipment must sign equipment out on the Equipment Loan Sheet at the front desk in the CCL. - Individuals other than the student borrower are not permitted to use the borrowed equipment. - Equipment may be signed out for overnight use.
+It should be signed out after 4pm and returned by 11AM the following day the lab is open.
 There may be times when equipment is not available for sign-out.
-This will be up to the discretion of the CCL staff. - Equipment that is checked out over the weekend may be checked out after 4:30pm on Friday and returned by NOON on Monday. - The condition of the equipment is to be checked by the student and the CCL staff prior to signing it out and upon its return to the CCL.
+This will be up to the discretion of the CCL staff. - The condition of the equipment is to be checked by the student and the CCL staff prior to signing it out and upon its return to the CCL.
 Equipment must be returned in the same condition as when it was borrowed. - Students assume responsibility and accountability for reporting and paying for equipment damaged or lost while in their possession. - Failure to return equipment at the designated time will result in the loss of privileges for the borrowing of equipment in the future. - Any equipment not returned will be charged to the student account.